Skip to main content

 script: ({ values, refs }) => {

-// This function gets serialized and runs client-side
+// This function runs in the client-side

 // It has access to computed tokens and can use refs